novice03/HPAv2-37th-solution/README.md

 Notice that all images displayed above were labelled as '2|16' - Nucleoli and Cytosol, but only one of them (the first one) is correctly labelled.
 Applying the heuristics corresponding to both classes gave a really good indication of whether an image was correctly labelled as '2|16'.
 After repeating a similar process for a lot of images, I created a dataset of ~240,000 images and 144 unique labels.
 The dataset is public at [https://www.kaggle.com/novice03/clean-data](https://www.kaggle.com/novice03/clean-data).

 For my highest scoring submission, I also trained a model on 26,000 slide-level images.
 These images were a balanced subset of the competition and public data.
 The above heuristics were not used to filter out slide-level images.
+Multi-label stratified k-fold was used to split data into train and validation sets.

 ## Training